-Com Ain
+Com sin

-The Honourable John Baird Chairman, Group Compensation Committee 22 April 2024
+Chairman, Group Compensation Committee

 Role of the Group Compensation Committee

 The main role of the Group Compensation Committee is to assist and advise the Group Board on the remuneration of the Group Board and the senior management.
 In so doing, the Group Compensation Committee should have a formulated strategy and policy on all Directors and senior management, as well as a set of formal and transparent procedures to implement the policy.
 The aim is to motivate, retain and attract the best talent for the Company in order to maximise shareholder value.